Macrobiotic Diet for Migraine: Foods, Principles And Migraine Prevention

 Migraine Headaches Diet ChartMacrobiotic Diet for Migraine: Yin and Yang Food Chart

-However, modern migraine research suggests that migraine is a complex neurological condition influenced by many factors, including genetics, brain chemistry, hormones, and environmental triggers.
+Modern migraine research suggests that migraine is a complex neurological condition influenced by many factors, including genetics, brain chemistry, hormones, and environmental triggers.
+Diet may play a role, but it is rarely the only factor.

 A balanced macrobiotic way of eating will help eliminate headaches and prevent their recurrence.